marinovic/postgres-decoderbufs/README.md

 ## Building

+`postgres-decoderbufs` has to be built from source after installing required dependencies.
+The required dependencies are first PostgreSQL
-To build you will need to install PostgreSQL (for pg_config), PostgreSQL server development packages, protobuf-c for the Protocol Buffer support and some PostGIS development packages
+(for pg_config), PostgreSQL server development packages, protobuf-c for the Protocol Buffer support and some PostGIS development packages.

+### Installing Dependencies
-### Debian
+#### Debian

     # Core build utilities
     apt-get update && apt-get install -f -y software-properties-common build-essential pkg-config git postgresql-server-dev-9.6